jsmoxon/JavaDocs/README.md

 ```
 ####One: Pointing Tests to Run on Sauce

 The first thing you need to send to RemoteWebdriver is a URL that authorizes your tests to be run on a browser in the Sauce Labs cloud.
-The URL contains your Sauce username and access key which can be found on your dashboard.
+The URL contains your Sauce username and access key which can be found on your account page.

 ####Two: Testing on Different Platforms
 The next thing we need to do is provide the test with information about what kind of platforms we want to run tests on.